nytron88/streamix/apps/notify-worker/PRODUCTION_SETUP.md

 **If `CLOUDFRONT_DOMAIN` is not set, notifications will show incomplete details like:**
 - "Follow Someone started following you on your channel"
-- Missing avatar URLs
-- Missing channel names
+- Missing avatar URLs and channel names

 **This is the most common cause of notification display issues in production.**